Star (TV series): Plot

-Star Davis, a 18-year-old orphan, leaves her foster home to save her younger sister Simone Davis, who Star has been separated from since their mother's death, from physical and sexual abuse at her foster home.
-While escaping the tragedy, Star finds muse in a singer/songwriter Alexandra Crane, a New York resident who lives in her celebrity father's shadow.
+Star Davis, an 18-year-old orphan, leaves her foster home to save her younger sister Simone Davis, who Star has been separated from since their mother's death, from physical and sexual abuse at her foster home.
+While escaping the tragedy, Star finds muse in a singer/songwriter, Alexandra Crane, a New York resident who lives in her celebrity father's shadow.
 Star offers Alex a proposal to escape and leave town with them to become a singing group.
 They move to Atlanta, Georgia and seek refuge in a surrogate godmother, Carlotta Brown, who is a close friend and singing partner of Star and Simone's mother.
 Carlotta made a promise to look after the girls after their mother's death and would protect them.
-She persuades the girls to work to make ends meet and wasn't enthusiastic about the girls chasing their dreams but rather attend and be active in church.
-Finding odds to make their endeavors come true, they struggled to find ways to get a record deal and find hope in a music producer Jahil Rivera, who took a chance with them.
-Within months developing themselves as rising new artist in Atlanta gaining the name of the group "Big Trouble", they face new multiple troubles in their relationships with each other and with their past coming back to haunt them.
-However they escape the many troubles of their past and starts to become successful in gaining recognition.
-'Big Trouble' soon wins notable competitions that led them finances to get a major record deal.
+She persuades the girls to work to make ends meet and isn't enthusiastic about the girls chasing their dreams; instead, she wants them to attend and be active in church.
+Finding odds to make their endeavors come true, they struggled to get a record deal and found hope in a music producer, Jahil Rivera, who took a chance on them.
+Within months, developing themselves as rising new artists in Atlanta, gaining the name of the group "Big Trouble", they face new troubles in their relationships with each other and with their pasts coming back to haunt them.
+However, they escape the many problems of their past and begin to succeed in gaining recognition.
+'Big Trouble' soon won notable competitions, which led to a major record deal.
 The girls eventually sign with a record label, Midtown Sound, as a favor from The Lyon Family of Empire Entertainment and soon begin their journey as professional R&B/Pop artists TAKE 3.
 Subsequently, they learn that the music industry is hard to navigate as they sacrifice a lot to stay on top and relevant while they tour with the labels' other artist and find themselves at constant war with each other take 3 end up getting really big.